 Sensitivity to chemicals in foods is a well-known cause of acne in both humans and cats.

 This case is because they cause hormonal imbalances and trigger a multitude of issues.
-The acne is simply a secondary reaction to other problems.
+Acne is simply a secondary reaction to other problems.

 Neutered and spayed cats have several reactions arising from hormonal changes.
 They develop stud tails due to the increased production of testosterone.
-The most acne formations are pustules and comedones.
+Most acne formations are pustules and comedones.

 Poor grooming results in the buildup of dirt on the skin.
 The pores react to the accumulation by the formation of acne.
 Here are other common causes of feline acne: